Heroin Addiction Rehab Program in Arizona

 Pinnacle Peak Recovery is also dedicated to educating and training your family about heroin addiction and the recovery process.
 You want to be sure your support network has every tool available when times get difficult.

 Call Our Beautiful Arizona Heroin Addiction Rehab CenterToday!

 Let’s Start the Heroin Addiction Recovery Process

 Don’t waste another minute letting heroin control you or your loved one’s life.
 Pinnacle Peak Recovery has successfully helped many men and women seeking heroin drug rehab.
 Located in a tranquil suburb of Phoenix, Arizona, our multifaceted treatment center is the perfect place to comfortably battle your heroin addiction and regain control of your life.

 Don’t Waste Anymore Time!
 Call our Helpline Now

 Our addiction professionals are available 24/7 to help you assess your situation and determine the best options for your heroin treatment.
-A simple call to our toll-free number 866-377-2875 could be the first brave step in changing the rest of your life for the better.
+A simple call to our toll-free number 866-377-4761 can be the first brave step in changing the rest of your life for the better.